Joanna I of Naples: Louis of Taranto

+On 18 August 1348, Louis, with the queen's consent, assumed the title of King of Jerusalem and Sicily, obviously without the pope's approval.
 From early 1349 onwards, all documents for the Kingdom were issued in the names of both husband and wife, and Louis was indisputably in control of military fortresses.
 On coins issued during their joint reign, Louis' name always preceded Joanna's.
-Although he was not officially recognised by Pope Clement VI as king and co-ruler until 1352, it is likely that Neapolitans considered him their monarch from the moment he started acting as such.
+Although he was not officially recognised by Pope Clement VI as king and co-ruler until 1352, Neapolitans likely considered him their monarch from the moment he started acting as such.

 Louis took advantage of the turmoil caused by yet another Hungarian attack to wrest complete royal authority from his wife.
 He purged the court of her supporters, and struck down her favourite, Enrico Caracciolo, whom he accused of adultery in April 1349 and very likely had executed.
 Two months later, on 8 June 1349, Catherine, Joanna and Louis' daughter, died aged 1.

 After another Hungarian offensive which led to the walls of Naples in 1350, Pope Clement VI sent a Legate, Raymond Saquet, Bishop of Saint-Omer, with a fleet commanded by Hugues des Baux.
 Following this, Louis of Taranto promised to respect Joanna's independence.
 Shortly after, Louis the Great, seriously injured, returned to his country.

 In October 1351, Joanna gave birth to her second child with Louis, another daughter, Françoise.
 Five months later, on 23 March 1352, Louis received Pope Clement VI's formal recognition as his wife's co-ruler in all her realms.
 On 27 May, Louis was crowned with her by the Archbishop of Braga in the Hotel di Taranto in Naples.
 A few days later, on 2 June, Françoise, by then the couple's only surviving child, died aged 8 months.

 In 1356 Louis and Joanna organized the reconquest of Sicily.
 They formally entered Messina on 24 December 1356 after the victory of Niccolò Acciaioli, only to be forced to leave again after a serious naval defeat by the Catalans (29 June 1357) at Acireale.

 At the same time, the troops of mercenary Arnaud de Cervole (called the Archpriest), crossed the Durance on 13 July 1357 and plundered Provence.
 Philip II of Taranto, Louis' brother (and third husband of Joanna's sister Maria since April 1355), was sent to Provence as Vicar General to fight against the forces that ravaged Provence.
 He bought the support of the troops of the Count of Armagnac which also showed daunting for local people.
 Finally Pope Innocent VI obtained the discharge of these bands with payments.

 Louis of Taranto, who caught a cold while bathing, fell ill.
 His condition worsened over the course of a month and he died on 25 May 1362.